-The outer’ islands of Port Stephens comprise two groups: Cabbage Tree, Boondelbah and Little Islands just outside the heads to Port Stephens; Broughton and Little Broughton Islands 14 kilometres north-east of Port Stephens.
+The outer island’s of Port Stephens comprise two groups: Cabbage Tree, Boondelbah and Little Island just outside the heads to Port Stephens and Broughton and Little Broughton Islands, 14 kms north-east of Port Stephens.

 Cabbage Tree Island

 Cabbage Tree Island is a small, rugged and uninhabited island lying 1.4 kilometres off the heads to Port Stephens.
 The island rises abruptly to a height of 123 metres and is around 1 kilometre long by 480 metres wide.

 The vegetation includes cabbage tree palms, deciduous and sandpaper figs, native plums, and bird-lime trees.
 The island is also known as the John Gould Nature Reserve – the 30 hectare reserve is the principal breeding site of the threatened Gould’s petrel which nests in two gullies on the island’s western side.

 They breed in colonies with the nests often less than 1 metre apart.
 Before significant active management of the island commenced, the breeding population was in decline.